felipesanches/NeverGonnaLetYouGo/README.md

 Have fun!
 And if you have improvements, please consider sharing via a pull request ;-)

-My code is release to the public domain, while the song copyrights are obviously not mine...
+My code is released to the public domain, while the song copyrights are obviously not mine...

 The lyrics came from:
 https://www.cifraclub.com.br/sergio-mendes/never-gonna-let-you-go